yugabyte/yb-sql-workshop/isolation-levels/README.md

 python basic_tests.py --db=pg --lvl=snp --c_unq=y > basic_tests_output/pg_snp_c_unq.txt
 python basic_tests.py --db=pg --lvl=srl --c_unq=y > basic_tests_output/pg_srl_c_unq.txt
 ```
 This will exercise every combination of the degrees of freedom that each of my tests supports.
 You can see where it writes its output.
-Notice that I've provided rerference copies of the output on subdirectories of these directories.
+Notice that I've provided read-only reference copies of the output on subdirectories of these directories.
 Run it with the following command:
 ```
 source run_all.sh
 ```